reyemarv/Gem-CLI-Project/README.md

 # InstaCLI

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/InstaCLI`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+With this gem, you will find the ability to scrape a site which in turn will return to you the current top 25 instagram accounts.
+These accounts are ranked by current followers.
+Once your list is shown, you will have the ability to get more details of account.
+Their rank, name on account, their instagram handle, and the amount of followers they have.
+Hope you enjoy!

 ## Installation